JeffGuo5168/markdown-guide/README.md

-# Markdown Guide by Jeff
+# Markdown Guide

 [![Build Status](https://travis-ci.org/mattcone/markdown-guide.svg?branch=master)](https://travis-ci.org/mattcone/markdown-guide)

-[The Markdown Guide](https://www.markdownguide.org) is a comprehensive Markdown reference designed for novice and intermediate users.
+[The Markdown Guide](https://jeffguo5168.gihtub.io/markdown-guide) is a comprehensive Markdown reference designed for novice and intermediate users.
 It was born out of frustration with existing Markdown references that are incomplete, inadequate, or both.

 ## Contributing